Here for animals in need

 Our volunteers and staff worked round the clock to rescue, rehabilitate and rehome the hundreds of thousands of animals that came into our care.

-Read about some of our amazing work from last year in our online Annual Review 2013 or download and print the PDF on the right.
+Read about some of our amazing work from last year in our online Annual Review 2014 or download and print the PDF at the bottom of the page.

 But, we can’t achieve our goals alone.
 We’ll rely on our partners, governments, other organisations and, most importantly, you to help us get there.
 Find out how you can get involved.

 - We carried out 320,128 microchippings, neuterings and treatments

 - We rehomed 53,263 animals in need of a second chance

 Get the real life stories behind the statistics in our Annual Review 2014.